shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/programmatic-guaranteed-deal-through-monetize-ad-server-api-setup-guide.md

 | `timezone` | enum | Optional | The timezone of the advertiser.
 For details and accepted values, see [API Timezones](api-timezones.md). |
 | `use_insertion_orders` | boolean | Required | This field must be set to `true` in order to create deal line items. |

-If you don't already have an advertiser to use, create an advertiser by doing the following (For more information, see [Advertiser Service](advertiser-service.md)):
+If you don't already have an advertiser to use, create an advertiser by doing the following (for more information, see [Advertiser Service](advertiser-service.md)):

 1. Create an advertiser JSON: